 Interim analyses are scheduled at the end of period 1 (125 per arm) or 4 weeks after first patient is enrolled whichever is sooner (period 1).
 At the interim analysis a decision to progress to period 2 will be made by the DMC based on data relating to the primary outcome and safety data.
 This decision will be informed by Bayesian posterior distributions for the treatment effects on the primary outcome of each experimental treatment.
-Specifically, the DMC will be provided with estimates of the probabilities for each treatment arm relative to control relating to efficacy (HR>1), moderate or greater efficacy (HR>1.2), similarity (0.85<HR<1.2), and harm (HR<1).
+Specifically, the DMC will be provided with estimates of the probabilities for each treatment arm relative to control relating to efficacy (HR<1), moderate or greater efficacy (HR<0.80), similarity (0.80<HR<1.25), and harm (HR>1).

 The subsequent timing of any future interim analyses will be determined by the DMC.